mytory/url-notes/readme.md

 This is tiny web program share url with co-workers.

+## Features

+- Shere url note with description and tags.
+- Comment to note.
+- Notify with email(Note and comment).
-You can use scriptlet to share url.
+- Scriptlet to share url.

 ## Install